How To Change Your Name After Marriage [2023 Guide + Checklist]

 Your driver’s license or state-issued ID will work for travel inside the US.
 But if you’re planning to voyage internationally, you’ll also need to update your passport.

 If your passport is less than a year old, you’re in luck—updating your name is free.
-But if your passport is more than a year old, you’ll need to pay a processing fee for the new passport.
+But if your passport was issued more than a year ago, you’ll need to pay a processing fee for your new passport.

 Mail in the completed form along with the required proof of identity, a color photograph of yourself, and the applicable fees.
 For more details, see our Passport Name Change Guide.

 Applications can take up to six weeks for standard processing or up to three weeks for expedited service.